rossrobino/drab/.changeset/quick-brooms-boil.md

 `Animate`

 - This element has been removed in favor of [CSS animations](https://drab.robino.dev/styles/popover/), with `starting-style` and `discrete` animations, it's now possible to animate from `display: none`, making the animations within drab obsolete.
-This removal greatly reduces the bundle size of the package as well.
+This greatly reduces the bundle size of the package and removes the odd animation attribute syntax.

 `Base`